 Evernote - Revenue and Growth

-Evernote’s 75 million users and $1+ billion valuation prove they’ve figured out their own unique growth engine.
-So what is it?
-And how did they get those first 100,000 users?
+Evernote's 75 million users and $1 billion value demonstrate that they've figured out how to expand in their own way.
+So, what exactly is it?
+How did they get the first 100,000 people to sign up?

-Evernote CEO Phil Libin doesn’t think of Evernote as just a multi-platform post-it note storage app.
-Rather, he describes the company as your “intellectual brain” and “ really about how you experience your life.
-The experience of your memories, what they mean to you, what can you use them for to make yourself more productive and happier.
-We really focus more on making a beautiful user experience.”
+Evernote CEO Phil Libin does not consider his company to be only a multi-platform post-it note storage software.
+Rather, he refers to the business as your "intellectual brain" and "the truth about how you live your life, your memories' experience, what they mean to you, and how you may utilize them to make yourself more productive and happy.
+We put a lot of emphasis on creating a great user experience.”

 Evernote - Funding and Investors